GFDRR/caribbean-rooftop-classification/README.md

-h2 {
+h1 {
     margin: 0;
 }

 <div align="center">

-# Digital Earth for a Resilient Caribbean <br><sup>Data Fusion of Post-disaster Aerial Imagery and LiDAR Data for Rooftop Classification using Convolutional Neural Networks</sup>
+# Digital Earth for a Resilient Caribbean
+## Data Fusion of Post-disaster Aerial Imagery and LiDAR Data for Rooftop Classification using Convolutional Neural Networks

 </div>